 Dixon HeadshotMonique L. Dixon, Executive Director, Gibson-Banks Center for Race and the Law, is responsible for managing the day-to-day operations of and strategic planning for the Gibson-Banks Center.
 She joined the Center after serving as the Deputy Assistant Secretary for Policy at the U.S. Department of Education’s Office for Civil Rights.

-Rashad Hawkins headshotRashad Hawkins serves as a community fellow at the Gibson-Banks Center where he coordinates the Youth Justice Project.
+Rashad Hawkins headshotRashad Hawkins, Community Fellow, joined the Center in January 2025.
+He coordinates the Youth Justice Project.
 Hawkins conducts community outreach to young adults who have had contact with the youth or adult criminal legal system to build awareness, interest, and participation in the project.
 Hawkins is a community organizer and founder of BMore Awesome Inc.